Medical Waste 101: What Are the Different Types of Medical Waste?

 RMW poses a risk of infection and the spread of diseases to the handler.
 Therefore, it must be placed in regulated medical waste containers that comply with government guidelines.

-Governments and state agencies provide frameworks for proper waste disposal.
+Governments and state agencies provide frameworks for disposing of different types of hospital waste.
 However, it’s ultimately up to facilities to understand the different types and categories of medical waste.

 Categories of Medical Waste